-Note that when an SNMPv1 agent generates a message containing a Trap-PDU which is subsequently forwarded by one or more proxy forwarders using SNMP versions other than SNMPv1, the community string and agent-addr fields from the original message generated by the SNMPv1 agent will be preserved through the use of the snmpTrapAddress and snmpTrapCommunity nobjects.
+Note that when an SNMPv1 agent generates a message containing a Trap-PDU which is subsequently forwarded by one or more proxy forwarders using SNMP versions other than SNMPv1, the community string and agent-addr fields from the original message generated by the SNMPv1 agent will be preserved through the use of the snmpTrapAddress and snmpTrapCommunity objects.

-- 4.2.2.
-Upstream Version Less Than Downstream Version - If a GetResponse-PDU is received in response to a GetRequest-PDU (previously generated by the proxy) which contains variablebindings of type Counter64 or which contain an SNMPv2 exception code, and the message would be forwarded using the SNMPv1 message version, the proxy MUST generate an alternate response PDU consisting of the request-id and variable bindings from the original SNMPv1 request, containing a noSuchName error-status value, and containing an error-index value indicating the position of the variable-binding containing the Counter64 type or exception code.
+- 4.3.2.
+Upstream Version Less Than Downstream Version - If a GetResponse-PDU is received in response to a GetRequest-PDU (previously generated by the proxy) which contains variablebindings of type Counter64 or which contain an SNMPv2 exception code, and the message would be forwarded using the SNMPv1 message version, the proxy MUST generate an alternate response PDU consisting of the request-id and variable bindings from the original SNMPv1 request, containing a noSuchName error-status value, and containing an error-index value indicating the position of the variable-binding containing the Counter64 type or exception code. - If a GetResponse-PDU is received in response to a GetNextRequest-PDU (previously generated by the proxy) which contains variablebindings that contain an SNMPv2 exception code, and the message would be forwarded using the SNMPv1 message version, the proxy MUST generate an alternate response PDU consisting of the request-id and variable bindings from the original SNMPv1 request, containing a noSuchName error-status value, and containing an error-index value indicating the position of the variable-binding containing the exception code.

-- If a GetResponse-PDU is received in response to a GetNextRequest-PDU (previously generated by the proxy) which contains variablebindings that contain an SNMPv2 exception code, and the message would be forwarded using the SNMPv1 message version, the proxy MUST generate an alternate response PDU consisting of the request-id and variable bindings from the original SNMPv1 request, containing a noSuchName error-status value, and containing an error-index value indicating the position of the variable-binding containing the exception code. - If a GetResponse-PDU is received in response to a GetNextRequest-PDU (previously generated by the proxy) which contains variablebindings of type Counter64, the proxy MUST re-send the entire GetNextRequest-PDU, with the following modifications.
+Frye, et al. Best Current Practice [Page 23] - If a GetResponse-PDU is received in response to a GetNextRequest-PDU (previously generated by the proxy) which contains variablebindings of type Counter64, the proxy MUST re-send the entire GetNextRequest-PDU, with the following modifications.
 For any variable bindings in the received GetResponse which contained Counter64 types, the proxy substitutes the object names of these variable bindings for the corresponding object names in the previously-sent GetNextRequest.
 The proxy MUST repeat this process until no Counter64 objects are returned.
 Note that an implementation may attempt to optimize this process of skipping Counter64 objects.
 One approach to such an optimization would be to replace the last sub-identifier of the object names of varbinds containing a Counter64 type with 65535 if that sub-identifier is less than 65535, or with 4294967295 if that sub-identifier is greater than 65535.
 This approach should skip multiple instances of the same Counter64 object, while maintaining compatibility with some broken agent implementations (which only use 16-bit integers for sub-identifiers).

 Deployment Hint: The process of repeated GetNext requests used by a proxy when Counter64 types are returned can be expensive.
 When deploying a proxy, this can be avoided by configuring the target agents to which the proxy forwards requests in a manner such that any objects of type Counter64 are in fact not-in-view for the principal that the proxy is using when communicating with these agents.
+However, when using such a configuration, one should be careful to use a different principal for communicating with the target agent when an incoming SNMPv2c or SNMPv3 request is received, to ensure that objects of type Counter64 are properly returned.